kons-9/shapechangeable-computer/README.md

 Node that received this packet is in the same node as local Header is `ConfirmCoordinate`

-### joining global network
+### Joining global network
-Todo
-These packets are used for making global network by system.
+Todo: These packets are used for making global network by system.

 #### Request join network
 ##### Explanation